indexed-finance/docs/smart-contracts/pool/index.md

 Pools are deployed as delegatecall proxies which point to the implementation address, which is the deployed pool contract.
 Rather than a constructor, the pool exposes an `initialize` function which must be called in the same transaction as the proxy deployment (otherwise anyone will be able to take control of the pool).

 ## Tokens
-Every token $t$ in the pool has an associated weight $W_t$ and balance $B_t$.
+Every token $$t$$ in the pool has an associated weight $$W_t$$ and balance $$B_t$$.
 A token's normalized weight represents the total value of the pool which is held in the balance of that token, where the normalized weight is the token's weight divided by the total weight.
-These two values are used to price swaps between tokens - the spot price between token $i$ and token $o$ is given by the formula:
+These two values are used to price swaps between tokens - the spot price between token $$i$$ and token $$o$$ is given by the formula:

 $$
 SP_{i}^{o} = \frac{B_i/W_i}{B_o/W_o} \cdot \frac{1}{1-fee}